Prathmesh410/quiz-app/README.md

+# Quiz App API

+This API provides functionality for a quiz application where users can create quizzes, answer questions, and view scores.
+The API is built using the MERN stack (MongoDB, Express.js, React.js, Node.js).

 # Features

 1. User Authentication: Users can sign up, sign in, and sign out.
 Authentication is implemented using JWT (JSON Web Tokens).